2023/2024 Housing Residential Agreement

 Early Arrival or Winter Break Fee

 By signing and submitting the resident housing contract, the resident agrees to make their payments as outlined in this agreement either by standard payment, financial aid, or via the Nelnet Campus Commerce plan.
-All payments must be made prior to moving in.
+Prior to move-in, all students must have completed payment, signed up for a Nelnet Payment Plan, or have approval by the financial aid department.
 For more information on the Nelnet Campus Commerce plan, please call the Business Office at 810-989-5513.

 Housing charges can be paid with most (but not all) forms of financial aid.
 To verify what aid can apply to housing fees, please contact the Office of Financial Aid at 810-989-5530.
 Note, most forms of athletic scholarships cover a defined tuition amount, but do not cover housing costs.